by Erik J. Martin

 The popularity of premium features is a positive sign that the current remodeling market is strong for both homeowners and renovators.

 Tackling a bathroom redo is a huge undertaking and big investment, so you want to make sure you do it right.
 You first need to figure out your needs and what currently is and isn’t working for you.
 Perhaps you need more storage or counter space or want to create more privacy for the toilet or shower.
 Take these into consideration and then work on the layout by collaborating with a designer.

 When planning a renovation project of this scope, be mindful of your future needs, too.
 Beyond layout changes that improve the overall function of your space, consider thoughtful design touches that will be appreciated as you age, like integrated lighting to help you see better.

-Sound advice for a successful bath reboot: Maximize your renovation dollars by creating the best bathroom that the space allows, and consider the next owner carefully.
+Sound advice for a successful bath reboot: Maximize your renovation dollars by creating the best bathroom that space allows, and consider the next owner carefully.
 You should love your updated bathroom space and its design but not scare away people with design choices that may hurt resale value.